a-F1/a-F1.github.io/_pages/about.md

   - /about.html
 ---

-I am Chongyu Fan, a first-year Ph.D. student in Computer Science at [Michigan State University](https://msu.edu/), under the supervision of [Prof. Sijia Liu](https://lsjxjtu.github.io/).
+I am Chongyu Fan(樊翀宇), a first-year Ph.D. student in Computer Science at [Michigan State University](https://msu.edu/), under the supervision of [Prof. Sijia Liu](https://lsjxjtu.github.io/).
 I received B.Eng. from [Huazhong University of Science and Technology](https://english.hust.edu.cn/) in 2024.

 # :microscope: Research
 My research interests focus on developing trustworthy and scalable machine learning algorithms, including areas such as machine unlearning.